 Shaping Challah Bread

-- Line up 4 pieces and pinch the top ends together.
-Form into a braid, pinch the ends together and tuck under the loaf.
+- Braid the ropes: On a well floured surface, line up the four pieces and pinch the top ends together.
+Braid the pieces, then pinch the bottom ends together and tuck under the loaf.
+Repeat with the second loaf.

 Baking Challah Bread

-More Sweet Breads to Try
+More Sweet Breads

 - Brioche Bread – It’s airy, flaky, and melts in your mouth!

-- Brioche Buns – These brioche buns are light, fluffy, and perfect for sliders.
+- Brioche Buns – These brioche buns are light, fluffy, and perfect for sliders

 Recipe